British Archaeological Reports: Publication

 The company that publishes the series, BAR Publishing (trading name of British Archaeological Reports (Oxford) Ltd), is an independent publisher that, from the outset, has been dedicated to academic archaeology and to publishing original work.
-Until 1989, all BARs were printed by Hands and Walker on their own printer, and collated, stapled and guillotined in-house.
+Until 1989, all BARs were printed by Hands and Walker on their own printer, and collated, stapled, and guillotined in-house.
 In 1991, Tempvs Reparatvm began publishing the series before being replaced by Archaeopress and John and Erica Hedges.
 By 2015, the Hedges had retired and Archaeopress began concentrating on their own range of imprints.

 As of 2020, BAR Publishing began trialing digital access of their catalogue to institutional libraries.
+BAR now publishes books that are fully open-access and available on an open licence, such as Domestic Multicrafting for Exchange at Prehistoric Ejutla, Oaxaca, Mexico, by Gary M. Feinman and Linda M. Nicholas.

 Reception

-In the Twentieth Anniversary publication, it was noted that the BAR series has significantly contributed to archaeology through rapidly publishing conference proceedings at a low cost, as well as making doctoral theses available to a wider audience.
-Sebastian Rahtz also argued that, through publishing the Computer Applications in Archaeology conferences, BAR made their work wider known as little had been published prior to this.
+In the twentieth anniversary publication, it was noted that the BAR series has significantly contributed to archaeology through rapidly publishing conference proceedings at a low cost, as well as making doctoral theses available to a wider audience.
+Sebastian Rahtz also argued that, through publishing the Computer Applications in Archaeology conferences, BAR made their work wider known, as little had been published prior to this.